 - in-person instruction sessions, if needed

-To request a library instruction session, please complete this form.
+To request a library instruction session, please complete the Instruction Request Intake form.

 Please note: A two-week advance notice is greatly appreciated (and necessary) to best accommodate instruction requests, especially if you would like a recording.
 Please take that into consideration when planning library instruction.